msorre2/eighteen-months-to-code-competence/README.md

 ##Month #0
 ## Introduction to Web Dev and The Structure of Web Pages
   <p>This month goes over fundamental concepts in front-end web development, focusing on HTML, CSS and Javascript.
-Several projects will provide an opportunity to utilize basic programming concepts and begin to develop a portfolio.</p>
+Several projects will provide an opportunity to utilize basic programming concepts and begin to develop a portfolio.
+Also covered are using the Linux command line, text editors, shortcuts, git basics, and beginning jQuery.</p>
 ####HTML, CSS, Bootstrap and jQuery
   Read the following:
   * _[The Pragmatic Programmer](https://pragprog.com/book/tpp/the-pragmatic-programmer)_